Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models

-Other identification approaches in these models have also been proposed. \citet*{ChernozhukovFernandez-ValHahnNewey2013} derive bounds on the ASF in fixed effects binary response models with nonparametric distributions of $C_i|\X_i$ and of $U_{it}$. \cite{DaveziesDHaultfoeuilleLaage2021} derive bounds for average marginal effects when $U_{it}$ is assumed to be logistic. \cite{Fernandez-Val2009} proposes bias-corrected estimators of marginal effects when $T$ is large and when $U_{it}$ follows a normal distribution.

-Our estimator is a three-step semiparametric estimator.
-The first step involves the estimation of the common parameters $\beta_0$, the second step is a nonparametric regression including a generated regressor, and the third step marginalizes over a subset of the regressors.
-Such estimators are called partial means.
-See \cite{Newey1994} for seminal work on the estimation of partial means without generated regressors.
-The estimation of partial means with generated regressors is studied in \citet*{MammenRotheSchienle2012}, \citet*{MammenRotheSchienle2016}, and \cite{Lee2018}.

-Finally, while we focus on the static case, there is a large literature on dynamic binary response models going back to \cite{Cox1958}.
-In particular, see \cite{Chamberlain1985}, \cite{Magnac2000}, \cite{HonoreKyriazidou2000} and, more recently, \cite{HonoreWeidner2020} and \cite{Kitazawa2021}.
-These papers all focus on the identification and estimation of common coefficients, rather than for the ASF or APE.
-In recent work, \cite{AguirregabiriaCarro2020} show that the average marginal effect of changes in the lagged outcome are point-identified when $U_{it}$ follows a logistic distribution.
-Also under a logit assumption, \cite{DobronyiGuKim2021} characterize the identified set for the underlying distribution of individual effects and some of its functionals.

-The remainder of this paper is organized as follows.
-In Section \ref{sec:identification} we present the baseline model and provide our main identification results.
-In Section \ref{sec:estimation} we establish the asymptotic properties of our proposed ASF and APE estimators.
-Section \ref{sec:extensions} extends some of our identification results to more general settings.
-In Section \ref{sec:MonteCarlo} we conduct Monte Carlo experiments to study the finite-sample properties of our estimators.
-Section \ref{sec:application} applies our APE estimator to an empirical illustration on female labor force participation.
-Finally, Section \ref{sec:conclusion} concludes.
-The appendix contains the proofs for all propositions and theorems, as well as supplemental tables and graphs.
+This online appendix is organized as follows.
+In Appendix \ref{sec:estimation2} we establish the asymptotic properties of the proposed ASF and APE estimators.
+In Appendix \ref{app_sec:implementation} we discuss a number of implementation details for the estimators.
+In Appendix \ref{sec:extensions} we extend our main identification results to models with sequential exogeneity, allowing for lagged outcomes as regressors.
+In Appendix \ref{sec:MonteCarlo} we conduct Monte Carlo experiments to study the finite-sample properties of our estimators.
+In Appendix \ref{sec:appendix-app} we present additional figures and tables that supplement the empirical results in the main text.
+Appendix \ref{supp-app-sec:proofs} contains proofs for results in appendices \ref{sec:estimation2} and \ref{sec:extensions}.